mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 GAS/OIL LAMP
-A lamp lasts about six hours on a half-litre of oil or gas and will illuminate a five metre radius to the equivalent of normal daylight.
+A lamp lasts about six hours on a half-litre of oil or gas and will illuminate a five meter radius to the equivalent of normal daylight.
 The fuel poses a fire hazard if spilled.
 Fuel refills cost Cr1.